Ponyboy47/conference-scraper/README.md

 Afterwards you'll have an up-to-date conference_talks.json, conference_talks.db, conference_talks_no_text.db.

-Or you can just get the ones already generated in the [data](/data) directory.
+Or you can just get the latest ones already generated in the [releases](https://github.com/Ponyboy47/conference-scraper/releases)

 ## SQLite Schema